hyperledger-archives/iroha/docs/iroha_whitepaper.md

 * Interledger (i.e., cross-chain)

-### 2.5.
+### 2.6.
 Consensus

 Iroha introduces a Byzantine Fault Tolerant consensus algorithm called Sumeragi.
 It is heavily inspired by the B-Chain algorithm:

 Duan, S., Meling, H., Peisert, S., & Zhang, H. (2014).
 Bchain: Byzantine replication with high throughput and embedded reconfiguration.
 In International Conference on Principles of Distributed Systems (pp. 91-106).
 Springer.

 Consensus in Sumeragi is performed on individual transactions and on the global state resulting from the application of the transaction.
-When a validating peer receives a transaction over the network,
+When a validating peer receives a transaction over the network, it performs the following steps in order:

+* validate the signature (or signatures, in the case of multisignature transactions) of the transaction
+* validate the contents of the transaction, where applicable (e.g., for transfer transactions, is the balance non-negative)
+* temporarily apply the transaction to the ledger; this involves updating the Merkle root of the global state
+* sign the updated Merkle root and the hash of the transaction contents
+* broadcast the tuple `(signed Merkle root, tx hash)`

-### 2.6.
+### 2.7.
 Data synchronization and retrieval

-The state with the Merkle root that has 2f+1 signatures of validating servers is the most advanced state.
+The state with the Merkle root that has 2*f*+1 signatures of validating servers is the most advanced state.

 ## Appendix